 Lurking behind that paint might be a beautiful brick fireplace or wall.
 Though the paint was someone else's vision (or your own prior project), now it's your dream to remove that paint from the brick.
-With the right materials and a little concerted effort, it's possible to strip paint from brick in small applications such as interior walls or fireplaces—restoring them to near-original condition.
+With the right materials and a little concerted effort, it's possible to remove paint from brick indoors in small applications such as interior walls or fireplaces—restoring them to near-original condition.

 Before You Begin

 Before removing paint from brick, it's important to determine when it was painted.
 Painted brick in older homes may contain lead paint.
 Gently remove a small section of paint and test it with a lead testing kit.
 If the paint contains lead, avoid sanding or chipping the paint during removal, which can cause the lead particles to become airborne.
 In this case, it may be easier to paint a new color over the brick rather than taking extensive safety precautions to remove it.

 Brick may also be painted to seal moisture or conceal imperfections like cracked and damaged brick.
 If you want to restore it to its original look, be prepared for additional projects after removing the paint, like repointing or addressing moisture issues.

 When it comes to interiors, the best paint remover for brick is a non-caustic paint stripper applied before scraping and brushing.
 It's a manual job that takes time—and this is why removing dried paint from brick on the exterior of a whole house or building is much easier said than done—but it's made somewhat easier with an effective paint stripper.